Adding a New Job

 Email Notifications Rule

 The email notification rule can be used to configure job driven email notifications.
+This is where you can choose to be emailed after a job is run.

 Currently Loome Integrate Online supports 3 different levels of email notifications.